top of page

 2. Will I black out and not remember what happened?

-The answer to both of these questions is NO!
-All hypnosis is self-hypnosis, and you will only experience what your mind is comfortable with and ready to experience.
-You will not black out, and will be aware the entire process.
-Think of hypnosis as closing your eyes.
-Go ahead, try it!
-But instead of utter silence or racing thoughts, you've got someone to guide you into your unconscious mind, where the healing magic happens.
+The answer to both of these questions is a resounding NO!
+All hypnosis is self-hypnosis, meaning you will only experience what your mind is comfortable with and prepared for.
+You won't lose consciousness, and you'll remain fully aware throughout the process.
+Think of hypnosis as simply closing your eyes.
+Go ahead, give it a try!
+Instead of encountering silence or racing thoughts, you'll have someone to guide you gently into your unconscious mind, where the transformative magic occurs.

-Our unconscious mind makes up the other 90% of our brain function and is the primary source of human behaviour.
-Included in this are our fight or flight instincts, habits and long term memories.
+On the other hand, our unconscious mind comprises a whopping 90% of our brain function and is the primary driver behind human behavior.
+It houses our fight or flight instincts, habits, and long-term memories.

-These are all examples of habits, that are able to be overcome through a few hypnosis sessions.
+These habits are all examples of challenges that can be overcome through a series of hypnosis sessions, empowering individuals to reclaim control and live their best lives.

 bottom of page